Tel: 014 004 0131

 - Plenty of open space for outdoor teambuilding activities i.e. soccer, basketball etc.

 - Many guests that visit Shangri-La Country Hotel & Spa claim their own piece of paradise by languishing around the pool, enjoying the well kept gardens, walking in the surrounding bush or simply watching the resident wild monkeys frolicking in the trees.
-For the more active, a variety of activities is available on site, including tennis, volleyball, jogging trails and bird watching.
+For the more active, a variety of activities is available on site, including tennis, volleyball and bird watching.

 Shangri-La does not offer self-catering accommodation and bedrooms therefore do not offer guests the facilities to cook their own food.
 We do not offer mini bar fridges to store food and food may therefore not be brought onto the property.
 Due to health & safety regulations, we are furthermore not permitted to store any food brought in by guests in our fridges.